valentin-stamate/software-engineering-project/backend/README.md

 ```
 </details>

-### Save a hotel
+### Save a hotelJSON
 * `user/add_hotel`
-  Add a hotel from a specified.
+  Add a hotelJSON from a specified.
 The Authorization header with the user token should be present.
   The body for request will look like this:

 <details>